parmegv/leap_doc/docs/tech/secure-email/en.md

 The makers of the secure search engine [startpage.com](https://startpage.com) have announced they will be providing secure email service.

 Despite the tag line as the "world's most private email," StartMail is remarkably insecure.
-If offers regular IMAP service and a webmail interface that supports OpenPGP, but the user still must trust StartMail entirely.
+It offers regular IMAP service and a webmail interface that supports OpenPGP, but the user still must trust StartMail entirely.
 For example when you authenticate, your password string is sent to StartMail, and new OpenPGP keypairs are generated on the server, not the client.
 The website also makes some dubious statements, such as claiming to be more secure because their TLS server certificate supports extended validation.

 Verdict: oil of snake